 You wrote a slash command that saves you twenty minutes a day.
 Good.
 Your teammate is still doing the work by hand.
 The new hire on the platform team has never heard of the file.

-That is the gap between a personal shortcut and organizational leverage.
+That's the gap between a personal shortcut and organizational leverage.
 A /deploy skill living in your .claude/ directory is a private dotfile.
-A packaged plugin — parameterized context files, declared MCP connections, marketplace distribution — runs for every engineer the moment they install it.
+A packaged plugin — parameterized context files, declared MCP connections, prompted userConfig for credentials, marketplace distribution — runs for every engineer the moment they install it.
 Same skill.
 Different topology.

 This is the full lifecycle.
 Spotting a workflow that survives the abstraction.
 Building the skill.
-Pulling the team-specific values out into context files.
+Pulling team-specific values out into context files.
 Wiring MCP without shipping credentials.
+Adding hooks for guaranteed execution.
 Versioning, distribution, and the failure modes that kill adoption before the second team installs it.

-Most repeated tasks do not deserve a plugin.
+Most repeated tasks don't deserve a plugin.
 The ones that do share three properties.

 Monday standup briefs.
 Sprint summaries.
 Incident post-mortems.
 Onboarding context dumps.
 Release notes.
-Each one has a predictable skeleton and inputs that change every run.
-The bad candidates are one-off migrations and anything that requires a new judgment call each time.
-If the human has to think hard mid-flow, the plugin is not absorbing the task — it is just dressing it up.
+Each has a predictable skeleton with inputs that change every run.
+The bad candidates are one-off migrations and anything that requires a fresh judgment call each time.
+If the human has to think hard mid-flow, the plugin isn't absorbing the task — it's just dressing it up.

 One-off migration scripts